realsuayip/rest-filters/docs/source/recipes/ordering-filters.rst

 2. We used ``CSVField`` to accept multiple of these fields so that we can specify multiple ordering expression.
-3. In ``get_queryset`` we constructed relevant ``F()`` object from parsed parts to do the actual filtering.
+3. In ``get_queryset`` we constructed relevant ``F()`` object from parsed parts to do the actual ordering.

-This FilterSet will allowing ordering in these styles:
+This FilterSet will allow ordering in these styles:

 - ``?ordering=created``
 - ``?ordering=created:desc``